pirataHarun/yunhanref/README.md

 ```
-        *                    ML Engineer / Software Architect           *                         *
+        *                    [ ML Engineer / Low-Level Software Architect ]

-    I'm an AI & ML engineering student  on the ML track with a parallel career as a        *
+     I'm an AI & ML engineering student on the ML track with a parallel career as a low-level systems architect.
-  low-level  system architect.
                    I combine low-level software with deep engineering to build AI systems.      *

           *                         *                                                      *